psalire/Referer-Graph/README.md

 Gradle version 6.9 is specifically needed; the gradle build file won't work with version 7 and some earlier versions.

-"sdkman" is a convenient way to install specific Java and Gradle versions.
+"sdkman" is a convenient way to install and switch between specific Java and Gradle versions.
 On Windows, you can use WSL to use sdkman.

 ### Node.js server
 ```